open-telemetry/opentelemetry-php/tests/TraceContext/W3CTestService/README.md

 ### Test service

 The test service is created using a `symfony` application that has a `/test` endpoint.
-Once this endpoint is hit by the validation service, the test service creates a `SpanContext` using the received `traceparent` and `tracestate` headers.
+Once this endpoint is hit by the validation service, the test service creates a `Baggage` using the received `traceparent` and `tracestate` headers.
 These headers are used to propagate the trace.